sarthakbrnw/sarthakbrnw/README.md

-┌──(sarthak㉿tty1)
-└─$ whoami
+$ whoami
-15 y/o into how computers *really* work
+15 y/o curious about how computers *really* work
-learning Linux, OS stuff, and all the weird low-level things
+digging into Linux, OS internals, and the low-level world
-no IDEs, no fluff — just terminals and man pages
+no IDEs, no GUIs — just TTYs, terminals, and man pages
-systems > socials
+init systems > social systems

 > "If you don’t know how it works, you don’t own it."

-┌──(sarthak㉿tty1)
-└─$ dmesg | grep contact
+$ dmesg | grep contact
 📧  sarthak.brnw@proton.me
 💬  discord: sarthakbrnw
-🐦 @sarthakbrnw
+🐧  x.com: @sarthakbrnw

-┌──(sarthak㉿tty1)
-└─$ uname -a
+$ uname -a
-runs Linux, loves the terminal
+OS:      Linux (void)
-booted with GRUB
+Boot:    GRUB
-lives in /bin/sh
+Shell:   /bin/sh
-only touches X11 when needed
-uses dwm (heavily patched)
+Desktop: dwm (heavily patched)
-always tweaking dotfiles
-learning by breaking stuff

-┌──(sarthak㉿tty1)
+X11:     only when summoned
+Status:  writing dotfiles like gospel
+Mood:    break → learn → repeat

-└─$ echo "goodbye world" > /dev/null
+$ echo "goodbye world" > /dev/null